 The program still needs the source code to fit the memory.
 The program cannot handle a source code file that is bigger than the available free memory space.
 The program is not capable to use the RAM disk area for this purpose (like Tasword 3 for +3 does, for example).

 |MON v5.2 front panel display;

 RAM and ROM pages are quite permanently displayed

-The program performs somewhat slower than MONS4, which is to be expected, as the program runs in RAM disk area and has to make many paging operations.
+The program performs somewhat slower than MONS4, which is understandable given that the program runs in hidden RAM above the RAM disk area and therefore has to do various RAM paging operations.

-Although the screen is preserved when MONP3 launches and can be recalled at anytime while under MONP3, a code that may reside possibly in the screen area cannot be seen.
+Although the screen is preserved when MONP3 launches and can be recalled at anytime while under MONP3, a code that might possibly reside in the screen area cannot be seen.

 By default, the files on disk are loaded at these addresses:

 As usual, the code needs to be loaded at address xxxxx, where xxxxx may be the default one (none specified) or user defined (explicitly entered).
 Then launch the code with RANDOMIZE USR xxxxx.

 The manual accompanying the Devpac for +3 version is almost identical to the one accompanying the Devpac for version 4.1, however, there are 2 additional pages at the end of the manual, with +3 specific instructions.
 You can read here a HTML version transcript of these +3 specific instructions.